-There are numerous online sources where you can seek out great photographs but none better in my opinion than 500px.
-Simply visit the ‘Popular’ and ‘Editors Choice’ sections and choose your respective genre (i.e. Landscapes).
-There is even an iPhone App that you can download so that you can be inspired whilst you’re on the go.
+There are numerous online sources where you can seek out great photographs but none better, in my opinion, than 500px.
+Simply visit the ‘Popular’ and ‘Editors Choice’ sections and choose your respective genre (e.g. landscapes).
+There is even an iPhone app that you can download so that you can be inspired whilst you’re on the go.

-2. Only show your very best images – not just images you’re reasonably happy with but images you feel proud to show.
+2. Only show your very best images.
+I don’t mean just images you’re reasonably happy with but images you feel proud to show.
 There was once a question asked in a presentation by a successful photographer and they were asked a simple question from one of the audience members.
-The question was how to do you become a great photographer?
-The successful photographer’s answer was then just as equally simple; “never show anyone your bad photos”.
-I think this is very true and just very recently is something that I’ve began to do better after a recent moment when I realised that I was sharing images on social media outlets because I felt the need to keep producing images regularly and by doing so compromising on quality and ultimately compromising my reputation along the way… Don’t make the same mistake that I made and only show your very best images.
+The question was, “How to do you become a great photographer?”
+The successful photographer’s answer was then just as equally simple, “Never show anyone your bad photos.”
+I think this is very true.
+Just recently I’ve started to do better at this after a recent moment when I realized that I was sharing images on social media outlets because I felt the need to keep producing images regularly.
+By doing so I was compromising on quality and ultimately compromising my reputation along the way.
+Don’t make the same mistake that I made; only show your very best images.

-If you’re in two minds or not sure about an image then such an image is just not good enough!
-Only show images that you’re absolutely convinced that they are a hero shot.
-Showing only 5 very strong images is much better than showing 8 very strong coupled with two weak images; those two weak images will greatly weaken the impact of the other eight and cause the viewer to change their perception about the quality of you as a photographer.
-The old golden rule still remains; quality is better than quantity.
+If you’re in two minds or not sure about an image, then such an image is just not good enough!
+Only show images that you’re absolutely convinced are hero shots.
+Showing only five very strong images is much better than showing eight very strong photos coupled with two weak images.
+Those two weak images will greatly lessen the impact of the other eight and cause the viewer to change their perception about the quality of you as a photographer.
+The old golden rule still remains: quality is better than quantity.

 5. Finally my last tip is to just simply get out there and shoot!
 Learn by doing!
 Stop talking about it and just do it!
 Achieve better results through committed action.
-There will be many frustrations and mistakes along the way but mistakes are another word for experience.
-For each failed shoot a lesson will be learnt and this is what will greatly help you become a better photographer.
-I’ve made my share of mistakes and I’m quite sure I’ll continue to make a few more as I get more experienced but I can tell you that I am much better for each mistake that I’ve made.
-For example I once left behind an L bracket that holds the camera on my tripod head in the car where I was off bound for a pre-dawn waterfall shoot.
-Only once I had arrived after completing the hour long trek in the dark did I realise that I forgot the L Bracket… Year’s on and I’ve never forgotten that same L bracket ever again…
+There will be many frustrations and mistakes along the way, but mistakes are another word for experience.
+For each failed shoot a lesson will be learned and this is what will greatly help you become a better photographer.
+I’ve made my share of mistakes and I’m quite sure I’ll continue to make a few more as I get more experienced, but I can tell you that I am much better for each mistake that I’ve made.
+For example, I once left behind an L-bracket that holds the camera on my tripod head in the car while I was bound for a pre-dawn waterfall shoot.
+Only once I had arrived after completing the hour long trek in the dark did I realize that I forgot the L-bracket.
+Years on and I’ve never forgotten that same L-bracket ever again.

 About the Author: